sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 ```
 This will install typescript for us globally.
 The `--g` directive tells npm to install the package in the global shared `node_modules` folder usually at the root folder in your computer

 After this , go to your regular directory you like to do your development tasks in and create a new folder to start your project inside of.
-Give it an good name eg; ‘Simple Mixnet Websocket Project’.
+Give it an good name eg; ‘Simple Service Provider Tutorial’.

 Inside this folder , create a new one name 'User Client'.
 This is the first application were going to build.

 :::note
     Our Folder Structure (so far)

-    Simple Mixnet Websocket Project/
+    Simple Service Provider Tutorial/
     ├─ User Client/
 :::